segunak/SegunAkinyemi.com/docs/_posts/2024-11-19-stem-workshop-three-levels-of-programming-petoi-bittle.md

 ---
-title: "STEM Workshops: Three Levels of Programming With the Petoi 'Bittle X' Robot Dog"
+title: "Three Levels of Programming With the Petoi 'Bittle X' Robot Dog"
 excerpt: "Learn how to engage students in a journey through three levels of computer programming using the highly capable Petoi 'Bittle X' Robot Dog."
 last_modified_at: 2025-02-22T19:31:11
 toc: true